carpentries-incubator/lc-litsearchr/_episodes/08-test-a-search-strategy-with-litsearchr.md

 ## Selecting benchmark articles

-To test if a
+To estimate if a search string is comprehensive, we need a set of benchmark articles to test it against.
+Normally, these will come from previous reviews on similar topics or from a list suggested by subject experts.
 For this exercise, we will use the list of articles included in the original systematic review that we are using as an example.
 Although the original review included 16 articles, here, we only have 15 articles because one was in press at the time of the original article, so we know it will not be retrieved by our replicated searches as we set the years of articles to return to be from 1990-2008.

-## Identifying quasi-gold standard articles

 Not all of our benchmark articles will be indexed in the databases we are testing our search strategy in.
 To test our string, we really want to know if our search string can retrieve an article only if it is included in the database.
 The easiest way to check this is to search for the titles of the articles we want to retrieve in the databases we are using.
 To check this, we can use write_title_search(), which is really just a special case of writing a Boolean search that doesn't allow stemming and retains all terms in the title.